leeneedham/Getting-CleaningData/README.md

 ######

-## PROJECT PART 3: Use descriptive activity names to name the activities in the data set
+### PROJECT PART 3: Use descriptive activity names to name the activities in the data set

 Using the "mapvalues" function from the plyr package, I renamed the "activity" numerical codes with names according to the activity_labels dataframe, substituting lower case for upper case.

 require(plyr)
 complete_sub$activity <- mapvalues(complete_sub$activity, c(1:6), c("walking", "walkingUpstairs", "walkingDownstairs", "sitting", "standing", "laying"), warn_missing = TRUE)

-#### Original incorrect code:
+#### NOTE: Original incorrect code:
 complete$activity <- mapvalues(complete$activity, c(1:6), c("walking", "walkingUpstairs", "walkingDownstairs", "sitting", "standing", "laying"), warn_missing = TRUE)
-#### NOTE:
 In the uploaded "tidy" data set, the activity names were inadvertantly mapped to the older "complete" dataset as above, and therefore were not correctly mapped to the "complete_sub" dataset which was further processed and uploaded.
 The corrected code, and the corrected "tidyDataSmart.txt" text file, is the version on GitHub.

 ######

-## PROJECT PART 4: Appropriately label the data set with descriptive variable names.
+### PROJECT PART 4: Appropriately label the data set with descriptive variable names.

-# In the first step of PROJECT PART 2, I applied column names for the 561 columns of feature data (columns 3:563) using the values in the second column of the features dataframe.
+In the first step of PROJECT PART 2, I applied column names for the 561 columns of feature data (columns 3:563) using the values in the second column of the features dataframe.
 (Subsequently, only the columns containing "mean()" and "std()" in the column name were retained.)
 These column, or variable, names are descriptive, however, they contain the characters "-" "(", and ")" (e.g. "tBodyAcc-mean()-X"), which can interfere with the interpretation of function calls in R. Therefore, the "-", "(", and ")" characters should be removed.
 Several additional "style" changes to the variable names were considered.
 According to Rasmus Baath in "The State of Naming Conventions in R" (http://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), there are no official naming conventions for the R programming language.
 Several  well known "R Style Guides" propose different naming conventions for variable names (e.g. "period.separated", "underscore_separated", "lowerCamelCase", "alllowercase").
 However, the use of "lowerCamelCase" for variable names is common in the packages on Comprehensive R Archive Network (CRAN).
 Therefore, variable names were be transformed as follows:
 "tBodyAcc-mean()-X"   -> "tBodyAccMeanX"
 "tGravityAcc-std()-Y" -> "tGravityAccStdY"
 "tBodyAccJerk-mean()-Z"   -> "tBodyAccJerkMeanZ"